kraken-io/kraken-php/README.md

 ## How to use

-You can optimize your images in two ways - by providing an URL of the image you want to optimize or by uploading an image file directly to Kraken API.
+You can optimize your images in two ways - by providing an URL of the image you want to optimize or by uploading an image file directly to Kraken.io API.

 The first option (image URL) is great for images that are already in production or any other place on the Internet.
 The second one (direct upload) is ideal for your deployment process, build script or the on-the-fly processing of your user's uploads where you don't have the images available online yet.

 ## Wait and Callback URL

-Kraken gives you two options for fetching optimization results.
+Kraken.io gives you two options for fetching optimization results.
 With the `wait` option set the results will be returned immediately in the response.
 With the `callback_url` option set the results will be posted to the URL specified in your request.

 ### Wait option